Auto sales get a boost from Memorial Day discounts

 On a conference call with analysts, Ford’s Mark LaNeve, vice president of U.S. marketing, sales and service, said early results pointed to a flat month for the industry following several months of disappointing sales.

-Automakers have grappled with softer consumer demand this year, prompting them to offer steeper discounts.
+Automakers have grappled with softer consumer demand this year, prompting them to offer steeper discounts and reduce production of slow-selling small cars.

 Continue Reading Below